 Known as something of an expert, Sabine Schmitz is familiar with every one of the 73 corners and 300m of hills across the legendary 20.832-km-long circuit as she is the first and only woman to have won the famous Nurburgring 24-hour race.

+She was therefore the obvious choice to pilot the family-friendly seven-seat performance SUV to the finish line in record-breaking time.
 “The Skoda Kodiaq vRS is great fun on the track,” said Sabine Schmitz.
 “Skoda has made full use of its large SUV’s potential.”